Human Resources Manager // Gerente de Recursos Humanos

 - Ability to adapt as needed, self-manage, and prioritize between and manage multiple demands and workstreams

-- Hold a systems view of the organization – able to navigate the needs of the individual within the collective and manage organizational challenges as opportunities for learning and growth
+- Able to hold a systems-level view of the organization – able to navigate the needs of the individual within the collective and manage organizational challenges as opportunities for learning and growth

 - Strong preference for a bilingual Spanish to English speaker and writer; must be committed to supporting bi- or multilingual spaces and language justice practices